Getting Started

 Accounts are local wallets that store your private keys on your computer.
 An account is encrypted with a passphrase provided by its creator.

-To create an account using Elld, use the
+To create an account using Elld, use the account

 The above command will start an interactive session that will ask you to enter a passphrase to be used to encrypt the account on disk.
 The final output will be similar to this: